Alternative lending for small businesses

 Read on to learn more about using alternative lending to avoid traditional business loan requirements.

 What is an alternative lender?

-Alternative lenders work outside of this space.
-Some provide traditional loans, while others offer money to small businesses for equity or provide a platform for fundraising.
+Some alternative lenders provide traditional loans, while others offer money to small businesses for equity or provide a platform for fundraising.
 And they often do it without the strict credit requirements banks have.

 Alternative lending vs. traditional lending

 Alternative and traditional loans each have their pros and cons.
 They differ in terms, interest payments, credit check requirements and more.

 |May not require credit checks||Require credit check and a minimum score for approval|

 |Often allow investors to pool money together||Offer an all-or-nothing approval from a single source|